-- Include questions about latex sensitivity when taking a patient's health history - asking patients whether they have ever experienced itching, rash or wheezing after wearing latex gloves or inflating a toy balloon may be useful.
+- Include questions about latex sensitivity when taking a patient's health history; ask patients whether they have ever experienced itching, rash or wheezing after wearing latex gloves or inflating a toy balloon.
 Spina bifida patients are at higher risk for acquiring latex allergy, as are others who have undergone numerous medical procedures.
-As well, patients with sensitivity to certain foods (chestnuts, kiwifruit, bananas, avocado, peaches, figs, passion fruit) should be considered high risk for latex allergy.
+As well, patients with sensitivity to certain foods (chestnuts, kiwifruit, bananas, avocado, peaches, figs, passion fruit) should be considered at high risk for latex allergy.

 - Those patients who report signs of latex allergy should have the allergy recorded in the clinical notes.

 - Ensure patients are informed when they have had a suspected latex-related allergic reaction while under the professional's care, and recommend a latex allergy test to those individuals.